 What Does a GLP-1 Patient Portal Do?

 The patient portal is the ongoing experience after enrollment.
-It's where patients check their order status, message your support team, request refills, complete follow-up questionnaires, and manage their account.
-For subscription-based GLP-1 programs, the portal is where retention happens.
+It's where patients check order status, message support, request refills, and manage their account.
+For subscription programs, the portal is where retention happens.
+It's also where the gap between what a patient expects and what they actually get is most visible.

-Beyond status tracking, the portal needs to handle messaging, refill requests, and follow-up health assessments.
-Integration with your EHR is important here.
-Healthie is excellent for telehealth-native workflows and has a modern API.
-Elation Health and athenahealth are stronger choices if your clinical team prefers a traditional EHR interface.
-Canvas Medical is worth evaluating if you want a developer-friendly, API-first EHR that gives you maximum control over the patient experience.
+For the EHR layer, Healthie is excellent for telehealth-native workflows and has a modern API.
+Elation Health and athenahealth are stronger if your clinical team prefers a traditional interface.
+Canvas Medical is the developer-friendly, API-first option for teams that want maximum control over the patient data model.

-This is where Thimble Portal fits in.
-It provides the patient-facing experience layer (accounts, status tracking, messaging, refills, and follow-ups) designed to sit on top of whatever EHR or CRM you're already using.
-It's not trying to replace your clinical system; it's giving your patients a better front end to it.
+Thimble Portal provides the patient-facing layer: accounts, status tracking, titration schedule display, messaging, refills, and follow-up assessments.
+It's designed to sit on top of whatever EHR or CRM you're running.
+It is not a replacement for your clinical system.
+It's a better front end for your patients.

 Common Patient Portal Mistakes

-Treating the portal as an afterthought and sending patients to a generic EHR patient portal that wasn't designed for a DTC telehealth experience.
-Your checkout was branded and polished, and your portal should be too.
-The gap between a premium checkout experience and a clunky patient portal is where churn lives.
+Treating the portal as an afterthought and sending patients to a generic EHR portal that was not designed for DTC.
+Your checkout was branded and high-quality.
+If the portal looks like a 2012 medical records system, the contrast alone generates distrust and churn.
+The gap between a polished checkout experience and a clunky portal is where cancellations live.

 6. CRM and Data Routing